MGancarzJr/open-kanji-flashcards/README.md

 * Keep the cards simple.
 * Do not visually overload the learner.
 * Do not make compiling the documents in LaTeX computationally expensive.
+* Allow the easy creation of and extension of flash cards.
 * Do not plagiarize collected Kanji works.

 Inspiration: